 - 2 tablespoons Anaheim chile small diced

-- ½ each shallot small diced
+- 1 each shallot small diced

-- 2 cloves garlic minced
+- 6 cloves garlic, minced

 - 1 cup shrimp broth, water is fine too

 - 2 teaspoons butter

 - ¼ each jicama, peeled and small diced

 - ¼ cup Cotija cheese

 - 1 lime, cut into quarters